Choosing to adopt rather than to buy.

 In Europe and the U.S., adopting pets from shelters is very common.

 A lot of owner surrenders and strays at shelters get adopted by new owners.
 There are even regions where they are banned to sell dogs and cats from breeders at pet shops.
 While individuals can still purchase animals from non-commercial, certified breeders, the legislation targets backyard breeders and puppy mills.
-For example, Los Angeles City made a ban on the sale of dogs, cats, and rabbits from commercial breeders in 2012.
+For example, Los Angeles City made a ban on the sales of dogs, cats, and rabbits from commercial breeders in 2012.
 San Diego had joined in 2013 and became the 32nd city in North America to enact such legislation.
+In October 2017, California has has finally became the first state to ban sales of dogs and cats from puppy mills.

 The pets’ lives are not meant to be sold and bought but should be treated with respect and cared for until the last moments of their lives.